twonoise/BitmapFontUpscale/README.md

 Testing
 =======
-Rename if need and place nef fonts together with original Terminus `.pcf(.gz)` suite, like at `/usr/share/fonts/BDF/`.
+Rename if need and place new fonts together with original Terminus `.pcf(.gz)` suite, like at `/usr/share/fonts/BDF/`.
 Then

     fc-cache -fv